davidicus/kick-init/readme.md

 </div>

 # kick-init  [![Build Status](https://travis-ci.org/davidicus/awesome-project.svg?branch=master)](https://travis-ci.org/davidicus/awesome-project)

 > Give your new project a kick!

-##Usage
+##What it do

 Drastically reduce the time it take to spin up a new project.
 Even with a starter boilerplate the time you spend setting it up for a new project can add up.
 With kick-init a single command will have your starter project up and running in a matter of minutes.

+*When used to full potential kick-init will:*
+- clone starter repo into current directory
+- delete old .git history
+- initialize new git repository
+- run `npm install`
+- add all files to staging
+- create your first commit
+- create your remote repo (with `-r` flag)
+- add remote repo to local project (with `-r` flag)
+- push up all files to new remote repo (with `-r` flag)

 ## Install